ntu-icpc/npc/25sp/first/index.md

 ## Eligibility Requirements

-The contestant must be a matriculated undergraduate student at Nanyang Technological University (NTU).
-If the contestant has been accepted to represent NTU in any ICPC season, the contestant is **not** allowed to participate in this contest.
+The contest is open to all CCDS students.
+However, if a contestant has represented NTU in ICPC in any season, the contestant is **not** eligible in this contest.

 ## Contest Format (Partial Scoring)